 Liang Wang is an architect and urban designer.
-He is currently a Doctor of Design candidate and a teaching fellow at the Harvard Graduate School of Design, where his scholarship and teaching concern history and theory of urban form, superblock development and modernity, as well as architecture and the idea of the city in East Asia.
+He is currently a Doctor of Design candidate and previously a teaching fellow at the Harvard Graduate School of Design, where his scholarship and teaching concern history and theory of urban form, space and politics of the superblock development, as well as architecture and the idea of the city in East Asia.